 This vitamin has many important functions to maintain overall health.
 It is essential to be taken every day, as it is water-soluble and your body does not store it.
 Folate (Folic Acid) is essential for pregnant women to be part of their supplements because its deficiency can cause birth defects.

 Nevertheless, everyone needs folic acid daily for the production of cells.
 It is important for your healthy hair, skin, nails, eyes, liver, and red blood cell production.

 Some studies show that Vitamin B12, B6, and Folic acid can work as an antidepressant.
 It helps to boost your mood and emotional health.
 If you feel depressed all the time, try to add vitamin B complex supplements in your diet. or you can include leafy green vegetables like spinach and kale in your diet.
 Meat, fish, eggs, poultry, fruits, nuts, beans, and whole grains have high amounts of folate or folic acid.

 That being said, vitamin B is super essential in your daily diet before and after having a baby as it can be helpful for pulling moms (women) out of depression.

 Iron supplement for Stamina

 It is an essential component of our diet.
-It helps to regulate oxygen throughout our body.
+It helps to regulate oxygen throughout our bodies.
 If you are low on iron, you become anemic.
 Low iron levels can cause fatigue, breathlessness, heart palpitations, pale skin, lack of focus, increased irritability, and reduced stamina.

 Taking the right amount of Iron helps to improve your stamina, gives you energy, and regulates your body temperature.
-Typically, women who have C-section and are low on hemoglobin are advised to take iron supplements.
+Typically, women who have C-sections and are low on hemoglobin are advised to take iron supplements.

 Vitamin C for better immunity